fhartwig/punch/README.md

 ## Installation

-To install `Punch` you will need a recent-ish (nightly) version of the rustc compiler and the cargo package manager.
-You can find these [here](http://www.rust-lang.org/install.html)
+To install `Punch` you will need the rustc compiler and the cargo package manager.
+You can find these [here](http://www.rust-lang.org/install.html).
+You should be able to use either the rust 1.0 beta or a recent nightly.

 Then you can build the executable by calling